You've decided now is the time to move your company’s on-premises content to the cloud. Welcome to the ‘new norm’.

 - Choose your mobile platforms

-- Work up a communications strategy
+- Work a communications plan into your Office 365 strategy

 Phase 2: Prepare your move to Office 365

-- Add and verify your domain name with Office 365
+- Add and verify your domain name

 - Clean up your on-premises Active Directory for synchronization

 Prepare your on-premises Active Directory (and update, if necessary) for synchronization with Office 365.

 Install and configure identity federation servers on-premises and activate the single sign-on service.

 - Install the Directory Synchronization Tool and synchronize